 Here’s how you plant them:

 Before cooking the squash, cut it in half and scrape out the seeds.
 Remove the seeds from the squash strands by rinsing them thoroughly.
-Afterward, dry the seeds on a paper towel at room temperature for a week or more, then store them in a plastic bag that can be sealed.
+Afterwards, dry the seeds on a paper towel at room temperature for a week or more, then store them in a plastic bag that can be sealed.

-On the other hand soaking is not required for Gem Squash Seeds but it will be suitable to soak your squash seeds for 8-12 hours before to planting to encourage rapid germination of your squash plants.
+On the other hand, soaking is not required for Gem Squash Seeds but it will be suitable to soak your squash seeds for 8-12 hours before to planting to encourage rapid germination of your squash plants.
 Place them in a clean container of water and allow them to sit for a few hours before planting them.

 Let’s talk about sowing soil.
-You should sow your gem squash seeds in the sunniest area in your garden (especially if you live in a colder climate), and they should be planted in a rich, well-draining soil.
+You should sow your gem squash seeds in the sunniest area in your garden (especially if you live in a colder climate), and they should be planted in rich, well-draining soil.
 Don’t forget to treat the soil with compost before sowing to provide the greatest results possible.

 When growing Gem Squash Seeds, well-drained soils with a pH between 6.0 and 7.0 produce the best results.
 Soils with low salt content and a high organic matter content are suggested for improved germination of Gem Squash Seeds.